Millions of books and other materials are within your reach.

 When requesting items at a Madison Public Library location through Outerlibrary Loan please be aware of the following:

 - You must have a valid SCLS public library card in good standing.
-We cannot initiate an outerlibrary loan request if you have fines exceeding $20.00, a 'stop' on your card, an active payment plan, or a Limited Use or reciprocal library card.
+We cannot initiate an outerlibrary loan request if you have fines exceeding $20.00, lost or damaged charges (regardless of amount), a 'stop' on your card, an active payment plan, or a Limited Use or reciprocal library card.

 - A maximum of fifty (50) Outerlibrary Loan requests per person will be accepted within a calendar year.